dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 ### Primary ID

-A Primary ID can be constructed for each message which is composed of the following data:
+A Primary ID is constructed for each message.
+It is composed of the following data:

 1. Source IP Address
 1. Destination IP Address